How to fix a dripping tap

 To remove the cartridge, you have to hold your valve steady with an adjustable spanner and loosen the cartridge anticlockwise.

-Don’t panic if water will leak out from the tap body, it is normal.
-Get a soft cloth and clean up the leak.
+Don’t panic if water will drip out from the tap body, it is normal.

 Check the tap washers.
 If it’s worn out you can replace it and put it back.
 If you already bought a new cartridge replace it.

 - Check your tap seating

 You have to make sure the tap seat is not damaged.
 You can check this with your finger or a small torch.

 Sometimes the tap is dripping because the seating is damaged and not making full contact with the cartridge rubber.
 If the seating is damaged there is a grinder tool that you can use.

 7. How to use a tap reseating tool

 With the grinder tool, you can cut off from the tap so it will make a proper seal.